Install and run the Workbench CLI

 export TERRA_CLI_VERSION=0.418.0

-Updating to the latest version in your cloud environment
+Updating to the latest version in your cloud app

-To update the Workbench CLI package in your cloud environment, you’ll need to open a terminal and run these commands:
+To update the Workbench CLI package in your app, you'll need to open a terminal and run these commands:

 curl -L https://storage.googleapis.com/workbench-public/workbench-cli/download-install.sh | bash && export SUPPRESS_GCLOUD_CREDS_WARNING=true